8 pre-publishing steps to self-publish your book

 Creating a website will set a solid platform for promotion and publicity before your book is published.
-If you plan to offer your new title on pre-orders (which is a really good idea), a well-made website could help you gain pre-orders.
+If you plan to offer your new title on pre-orders (which is a superb idea), a well-made website could help you gain pre-orders.

-Work on your blog and revamp it according to your new release.
+Work on your blog, and revamp it according to your new release.
 Write articles about your upcoming book and attract more traffic.
-Redirect blog visitors to the website, and it could possibly get them to make that pre-order.
+Redirect blog visitors to the website, and it could get them to make that pre-order.

 “Authors tend to undermine the importance